A Valentine’s Day list of books that celebrate family love and wholesome romance.

 The Vanderbeekers of 141st Street by Karina Yan Glaser.
 Last year’s instant classic (and World magazine children’s Book of the Year), The Vanderbeekers charmed the pants off everyone who read it around here.
 Five kids and their loving parents share love, laughter, and life lessons with the promise of more installments in the series.

 The Bastables series by E. Nesbit.
 My favorite is The Treasure Seekers, in which the poor-but-honest children of a bankrupt widower attempt to regain the family fortune.
 Narrated by the imaginative, artless, and irrepressibly romantic older brother, they offer a glimpse into Edwardian society when Britannia ruled the waves.

 Seacrow Island by Astrid Lindgrin.
 The creator of Pippi Longstocking moves four children and their widowed father to a small island in the Balkan Sea, where they encounter wildlife, gruff neighbors, adventurous friends, and an eventual home.

 How to Eat Fried Worms by Thomas Rockwell.
 Don’t be grossed out by the title (which you know your ten-year-old boy is gonna love), and don’t just watch the movie–the saga of Billy’s unfortunate bet and how he saw it through includes supportive, sympathetic parents and lots of heart.

-They Loved to Laugh by Kathryne Worth.
+They Loved to Laugh by Kathryn Worth.
 Originally published in 1942 (and still available in paperback), this little-known classic traces an orphaned girl’s adoption into a Quaker farm family with five (count ’em!) sons.
 Romance eventually develops, but not before plenty of challenges, growth, and (as promised) laughter.

 CLASSIC (AND NEW CLASSIC) LOVE STORIES FOR GIRLS